Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 - The Vikings have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Minnesota has hit the over in 61.5% of its opportunities this year (eight times in 13 games with a set point total).
+- Minnesota's games this year have gone over the point total in 61.5% of its opportunities (eight times in 13 games with a set point total).

-- When Minnesota scores more than 25.5 points, it is 7-2 against the spread and 5-4 overall.
+- Minnesota is 7-2 against the spread and 5-4 overall in games when it records more than 25.5 points.

-- In games that Minnesota amasses more than 336.5 yards, the team is 6-3 against the spread and 6-3 overall.
+- When Minnesota churns out over 336.5 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Vikings have 11 turnovers this season, equal to the number of takeaways for the Bears.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.